withastro/compiler/.changeset/tiny-buses-hide.md

 "@astrojs/compiler": patch
 ---

-Fix extra space in fragment tag in TSX output
+Fixes a bug caused by having an extra space in the fragment tag in the TSX output